-Study Coordinator: A Study Coordinator is a person responsible for conducting clinical trials using good
+Study Coordinator: A Study Coordinator is a person responsible for conducting clinical trials using good clinical practice under the auspices of a Principal Investigator.

 Sub-Investigator: The Code of Federal Regulations (21 CFR 312.3(b)) states that when "an investigation is conducted by a team of individuals, the investigator is the responsible leader of the team.
 'Sub-investigator' includes any other individual member of that team."
 Although many people are involved in the performance of a clinical trial, a sub investigator is a person who makes a direct and significant contribution to the data.
-Sub-investigators may include but are not limited to physicians, residents, and research coordinators
+Sub-investigators may include but are not limited to physicians, residents, and research coordinators.